 The biomedicalisation of abortion

-Abortion discourses: religion, culture, nation
+Abortion discourses: Religion, culture, nation

 Is choice enough?
-Engagig with reproductive justice
+Engaging with reproductive justice